About the Second Tuesday

 Since 1985, the series has presented over 140 noted speakers in the arts, academia, and politics in lectures, discussions, and readings.
 Speakers representing every major cultural award in America, including the Pulitzer Prize, the Grammy Award (Grammys), the Academy Award (The Oscars), Broadway's Tony Awards, the Lambda Literary Award, the National Book Award, and the British Man Booker award, have made presentations.

 It was through this program that Larry Kramer (a last minute replacement speaker) in March 1987 spoke about the devastating plight of the AIDS Crisis.
 Critical of the organized community's response to the disease, what began as a speech led to an intense discussion and the decision to meet again the following week to see what could be done.
 This was the beginning of ACT-UP (The AIDS Coalition to Unleash Power), which became one of the largest direct action AIDS organizations in the world.

-Unless noted otherwise, Second Tuesday programs start at 7:00pm, often with a reception before the presentation.
-The Lesbian, Gay, Bisexual and Transgender Center recommends a donation of $10, although all donations are voluntary and any amount is appreciated.
+Unless noted otherwise, Second Tuesday programs start at 7:00pm, usually with a reception before or after the presentation.
+The LGBT Center suggests a donation of $10, although all donations are voluntary and any amount is appreciated.
 All are welcome and no one is ever turned away because they can't afford to pay.